 Other clubs from the Greater Manchester area who play in leagues lower than the National League are, Curzon Ashton, Ashton United, Atherton Collieries, United FC of Manchester, Hyde United, Radcliffe, Stalybridge Celtic, Mossley, Ramsbottom United, Bury FC and Trafford.

-In a nutshell, Greater Manchester is home to several clubs, some of which boast a rich history of success while those in the lower tiers have looked promising in recent years, thanks to significant investments by owners.
+Greater Manchester is home to several clubs, some of which boast a rich history of success.
+At the same time, those in the lower tiers have looked promising in recent years, thanks to significant investments by owners.